Vets-Who-Code/vets-who-code-app/README.md

 2. **Open in VS Code**

     - Open the root directory in VS Code.
-    - A notification will appear asking if you would like to reopen the project in a dev container.
-Choose "Reopen in Container".
+    - When prompted, choose "Reopen in Container"
-    - If you don't see the notification, open the Command Palette (`F1`) and run `Remote-Containers: Reopen in Container`.
+    - Or use Command Palette (`F1`) and run `Remote-Containers: Reopen in Container`.

-3. **Wait for the Build**

-    - The dev container will build based on the `Dockerfile` and `devcontainer.json` configuration.
-This may take a few minutes the first time.

-4. **Start Developing**
+3. **Start Developing**
-    - After the container is built, VS Code will attach to it.
-You're now developing inside the container!
+    - Once the container is built and running, you're ready to code!

 Remember, this is optional.
 If you prefer to set up your development environment manually, you can continue to do so.